TS-10 Traffic Control for Safer Work Zones (road show)

 Customization is a key feature of our Work Zone Safety Training program - our course can be tailored to accommodate the needs of crews working on local streets, low volume roads, or high-speed facilities.

 Collectively, our team of instructors has over 150 years of work zone related experience.
 They are all Licensed Professional Engineers who all work for Public Agencies or as Engineering and Liability Consultants.
-Many of the instructors also are active members of the National Committee on Uniform traffic Control Devices, the Work Area Traffic Control Handbook (WATCH) and the Caltrans 2014 CAMUTCD working team.
+Many of the instructors also are active members of the National Committee on Uniform Traffic Control Devices, the Work Area Traffic Control Handbook (WATCH) and the Caltrans 2014 CAMUTCD working team.
 Click here for a detailed course outline.

 - Liability and Human Factors in Work Zones